 Our work is grounded in and guided by equity-centered design frameworks, mindsets, and practices, including Liberatory Design.

 That means considering history, power dynamics, and our own positionality, as it relates to each project.
 That means practicing humility, investing in relationships, and prioritizing the safety and dignity of all collaborators and community members.
-And that means ensuring stakeholders most impacted by the work are key partners throughout the journey.
+And that means ensuring interest-holders most impacted by the work are key partners throughout the journey.
 In that way, we are facilitators in an emergent design process, structuring the container in which the work takes place, and adapting based on feedback and learning.

 Relationships